AbdellahRsmouki/AudioManagingModue/README.md

 # AudioManagingModule

-AudioManagingModule is a module to manage audio files of an application.
+AudioManagingModule is a module for managing multiple applications audio files.
+The idea behind this module is to help the game developer so that he can just import this code and use it instead of writing it all from scratch.
 ---

 # Requirements